 When Anne’s reputation links her to stolen artifacts and murder at the site, their budding romance comes skidding to a halt.
 To clear her name, she must sacrifice her safety and reach out to trust Renaud.
 But is there enough time to give love a second chance?

 “Anne?
 Look.”
-Deftly, Renaud caught her shoulders and turned her until they both faced the dark mountains in hte east.
-“I’ve ordered something special.
-Just for you.”
+Deftly, Renaud caught her shoulders and swung her around until they were both facing the dark mountains in the east.
+“I've ordered something special, just for you.”

-And at that very moment, the gleaming arch of new sun slipped up into a violet and crimson sky.
-She sighed, caught up by the sheer beauty of it and this perfect moment.
-If only it could last forever.
-If only nothing else existed, either after or before
+And at that very moment, the gleaming arch of new sun slipped up into the violet and crimson edge of sky.
+She laughed, caught by the moment's sheer perfection.
+If only this could last forever.
+If only nothing else existed, either after or before.

 Review by Jo Anne at Romancing the Book